Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 31

-**Goal:** There is a git repository at ssh://bandit31-git@localhost/home/bandit31-git/repo via the port 2220.
-The password for the user bandit31-git is the same as for the user bandit31.
+**Goal:** There is a git repository at `ssh://bandit31-git@localhost/home/bandit31-git/repo` via the port `2220`.
+The password for the user `bandit31-git` is the same as for the user `bandit31`.
 Clone the repository and find the password for the next level.

-SAME..SAME...SAME...SAME...
-Well We need to make a file and commit it to the master branch.
+The process was quite repetitive.
+This time, I needed to create a file and commit it to the master branch.

 ```bash
 mktemp -d